Torah is a Hebrew word that means “teaching.”

 Abraham had proven himself worthy by being prepared to sacrifice his son, making all Israel a kingdom of priests.
 “And you shall be to me a kingdom of priests and a holy nation” Ex 19:6.
 But the Israelites had made the golden calf.
 Since they were not a holy nation, they could not be a kingdom of priests.

-- Moses stood in the gate of the camp, and said, “Who is on the Lord’s side?
-Come to me” And all the sons of Levi gathered themselves together to him Ex 32:26.
+Moses stood in the gate of the camp, and said, “Who is on the Lord’s side?
+Come to me” And all the sons of Levi gathered themselves together to him.
 And he said to them, “Thus says the Lord God of Israel, ‘Put every man his sword on his side, and go to and fro from gate to gate throughout the camp, and slay every man his brother, and every man his companion, and every man his neighbor.’” .And the sons of Levi did according to the word of Moses; and there fell of the people that day about three thousand men.
 And Moses said, “Today you have ordained yourselves for the service of the Lord, each one at the cost of his son and of his brother, that he may bestow a blessing upon you this day” Ex 32:26–29.

 Each one at the cost of his son!
 Abraham could become our Father’s witness to the Israelite people only if he could sacrifice as the Father would, by giving his only son.
 Only the Levites proved themselves worthy to sacrifice to God, so only Levites could be priests.
 Within the tribe of Levi, only Aaron’s descendants could be priests.
 The rest were assistants for the priests.

 The Lord said to Moses, “Bring the tribe of Levi near, and set them before Aaron the priest, that they may minister to him.
 They shall perform duties for him and for the whole congregation before the tent of meeting, as they minister at the Tabernacle; they shall have charge of all the furnishings of the tent of meeting, and attend to the duties for the people of Israel as they minister at the Tabernacle.
-And you shall give the Levites to Aaron and his sons; they are wholly given to him from among the people of Israel” Num 3:6–9.
+And you shall give the Levites to Aaron and his sons; they are wholly given to him from among the sons of Israel” Num 3:6–9.

 “At that time the Lord set apart the tribe of Levi to carry the ark of the covenant of the Lord, to stand before the Lord to minister to him and to bless in his name, to this day.
 Therefore Levi has no portion or inheritance with his brothers; the Lord is his inheritance” Deut 10:8–9.